vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/ports.md

 # Admin Router Ports
-The following is a list of ports used by internal DC/OS services, and their corresponding systemd unit.
+The following is a list of ports used by internal DC/OS [components](/1.8/overview/components/), and their corresponding systemd unit.

 ## All roles